 The Farm on Adderley | 1108 Cortelyou Road | 718.287.3101

-On November 24, South Brooklyn’s foremost farm-to-table spot will be serving up a traditional (or not so traditional) Thanksgiving feast.
-Take the classic route with a turkey dinner followed by pie or deviate with yellowfin tuna and the arctic char.
+On November 23, South Brooklyn’s foremost farm-to-table spot will be serving up a traditional (or not so traditional) Thanksgiving feast.
+Take the classic route with a turkey dinner followed by pie or try the stuffed acorn squash or glazed salmon.

 Times: 12:00-8:30PM.
 Reservations can be made by emailing email@example.com